PetrDoroshev/FileScanner/README.md

 ## FileScanner

-A multithreaded C++17/20 utility for recursive file system scanning, MD5 hash calculation, and malware detection using a hash database, featuring logging and unit testing with GoogleTest.
+A multithreaded C++ utility for recursive file system scanning, MD5 hash calculation, and malware detection using a hash database, featuring logging and unit testing with GoogleTest.

 Requirements: